Latest Insights/Back to Generator

 What if the breach only affects a handful of people?

 Most states do not set a minimum number of affected individuals before notification is required.
-However, many states allow you to skip consumer notification if a documented risk assessment concludes that the breach creates "no reasonable likelihood of harm."
-Get this determination in writing and retain it in your breach log for at least three years.
+However, many states allow you to forgo consumer notification if a documented risk assessment concludes that the breach is not reasonably likely to cause harm.
+Where this exception is available, keep that determination in writing as part of your breach records.

 Is email notification enough, or do I need to send physical mail?